Click on the Indicators below for More Information

 Values indicate cumulative annual heatwave intensity and duration in a region in degree-days

-Description of Time Series: This time series shows the average integrated degree day value for Alaska’s Eastern Bering Sea region.
-During the last five years there has been no trend, though values have remained above the 90th percentile of all observed data in the time series.
+Description of Time Series: This time series shows the average integrated degree day value for Alaska’s Gulf of Alaska region.
+During the last five years there has been an increasing trend and the five-year average is between the 10th and 90th percentiles of all observed data in the time series.

 Indicator Source Information: